Pupil Premium Funding

 Click on the link below to see how Holy Saviour spent our allocation of Pupil Premium money in 2016-17 and our plans for this academic year.

 Could your child be eligible for Pupil Premium funding?

 There are a number of factors taken into account when deciding if a child may be eligible for this additional school funding from the government.
 If you think that your family may meet this criteria or your family circumstances may have changed, fill in the form below and return to school or ring 01254 220710.
 All you need is your national insurance number to check.

-5. Support under Part VI of the Immigration and Asylum Act 1999
+- Receipt of support under Part VI of the Immigration and Asylum Act 1999

 If you meet any of these criteria we do urge you to register.
 All you need to do is complete the simple form below and send it to school or the education office which covers your area on the form.